 Pour the syrup mixture over the rolled oats mixture and stir well (photo 4).

 Spread the mixture evenly across a half-sheet baking pan lined with a Silpat silicone pan or parchment paper.
-Press down firmly to compact it before baking using the bottom of another pot (photo 5).
+Press down firmly to compact it before baking using the bottom of a saucepan (photo 5).

 Bake at 325°F for 40 to 50 minutes until dark golden brown, rotating the baking pan every 15 minutes to promote even browning (photo 6).
 Set the baking pan on a cooling rack until surface of the granola is crisp.
 Leave the oven on while the granola cools.